Current Volunteer & Donation Needs

 Agency Contact: Gina Lynch

-Donation Needs: Families in need include our four legged family members, too.
-Pet food is needed to help families in need feed their pets.
-This will help keep these pets out of the local shelter and not break hearts of families feeling there is no other choice than to give them up.
+Donation Needs: Families in need include our four-legged family members, too.
+Pet food is needed to help families in need to feed their pets.
+This will help keep these pets out of the local shelter and not break the hearts of families feeling there is no other choice than to give them up.
 Dry and moist food is needed for cats and dogs.
+Click to learn more.

 The Koinonia Foundation, Inc